How to care for a rose

 Among indoor roses, several varieties are especially popular:

-- As a result of the selection of the Bengal rose, the tea rose appeared.
+- As a result of the selection of roses of the Bengal variety, the tea rose appeared.
 They were brought to European countries from India.
 Depending on the species, tea rose bushes can grow up to 2 meters in height.
 There are also very small species that do not exceed 30 cm.
 Any type of tea rose grows well in a modern apartment.
 They have very compact bushes, small leaves and fragrant fragrant buds of a wide variety of colors.

-- Another variety of home roses is Danica.
+- Another variety of home roses is Danika.
 This variety grows up to 30 cm in height, has a compact bush and small buds of different colors.
 The plant thrives in high humidity and sunny places.

 How to plant a rose at home

-First, prepare everything you need:
+To get started, prepare everything you need:

 - Rose flower.

-- Sharp knife or garden pruner.
+- A sharp knife or garden pruner.

-- Pot for planting a flower.
+- A pot for planting a flower.

 - Universal primer.